strohne/Facepager/README.md

 ###Version 3.5 features

 - Fetch data from the Twitter Streaming API
-- New Presets for the Twitter Streaming API
+- New presets for the Twitter Streaming API
-- Facebook & Twitter API Documentation (Tooltips)
+- Facebook & Twitter API documentation (Tooltips)
     - complete list of available endpoints
     - parameter suggestion for each endpoint (show available and mandatory params)
-    - (experimental) Tool-Tip based documentation for Twitter JSON-Fields (inside the JSON-Viewer)
+    - (experimental) tool-tip based documentation for Twitter JSON-Fields (inside the JSON-Viewer)
-- Refurbished User-Interfaces for the JSON-View and the Node/Data-View
+- Refurbished user-interface for the JSON-View and the Node/Data-View
-- Tooltips for the buttons
+- Tooltips for buttons
-- Selective Exports (via node-selection; see the tooltip for the "Export"-Button)
+- Selective exports (via node-selection; see the tooltip for the "Export"-Button)
-- simple File-Downloader (download pictures etc.)
+- simple file-downloader (download pictures etc.)
-- New Status-Bar with more informations, runtime-estimations
+- New statusbar with more informations & runtime-estimation
-- Multi-Threading for the data-collection (faster!)
+- Multi-Threaded data-collection (improves speed drastically)
 - [Binary/Installer](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html) Version for Windows/OS X

 (Notice: Database files may be incompatible between different versions)